How to Permanently Increase Your Productivity - News Break

 How to Permanently Increase Your Productivity

+Opinions expressed by Entrepreneur contributors are their own.
 There are two feelings that reside on polar opposite ends of the work ethic spectrum, but they yield the same results.
 Perhaps you’ve experienced one — or both — of these feelings.
 The first is extreme laziness that’s underscored by a lack of motivation and general lackluster feeling about life.
 The other is a feeling of overwhelming busy-ness and accompanying exhaustion and stress.
-Although these feelings are drastically different, their result is the same: Decreased productivity.www.nhregister.com
+Although these feelings are drastically different, their result is the same: Decreased productivity.www.entrepreneur.com